CoffeeWOSugar/ChessEngine/README.md

 ```

 ## Contributing
 Don't.
-This is purely for my own recreational and learning purposes.
+This is purely for my own recreation and learning purposes.